Mahima0107/Implementation_of_Naive_Bayes_Algorithms/README.md

 Naive Bayes is simple, fast, and surprisingly effective, especially for text-heavy or high-dimensional applications.
 It makes a strong baseline model—easy to train and interpret—even if its independence assumption is a simplification.
 Gaussian Naive Bayes is commonly used because the features are continuous and normally distributed within species.

 * In this dataset There are 6 columns and 150 rows.
-* Algorithm Used: Linear Regression
+* Algorithm Used: Naive Bayes
 * Libraries: scikit-learn, pandas, matplotlib, seaborn

 🌸 Key Features & Insights